zqh0053/PALS_offline_lecroy/README.md

 > cd build
 >> cmake ..

-lib version required\r
+#lib version required
-GSL v2.4 or higher\r
+#GSL v2.4 or higher
-ROOT v6.08 or higher\r
+#ROOT v6.08 or higher

 How to use